AsamK/signal-cli/README.md

   You can register Signal using a land line number.
 In this case you can skip SMS verification process and jump directly to the voice call verification by adding the --voice switch at the end of above register command.

-* Verify the number using the code received via SMS or voice
+* Verify the number using the code received via SMS or voice, optionally add `--pin PIN_CODE` if you've added a pin code to your account

         signal-cli -u USERNAME verify CODE